carlosedp/carlosedp.github.com/about/index.markdown

 ## About this site

-This site came form the need to have a single place to keep my projects and writings.
+This site came from the need to have a single place to keep my projects and writings.
 It is created with [Jekyll](https://github.com/mojombo/jekyll/) site engine and based on flat-files only, no DB.

 The design was created from scratch based on colour palletes from [ColourLovers](http://www.colourlovers.com/) and the design, inspired by lots of sites I visit everyday.
 Everything was made on VIM and the CSS compiled with [Compass for SASS](http://compass-style.org).